Skip to main content

 • Eczema and Psoriasis Treatment: Eczema and psoriasis are conditions characterized by dry patches of itchy, scaly skin.
 Due to its skin moisturizing properties, as well as its anti-inflammatory properties, emu oil is a popular treatment choice for people with these skin conditions3.
 As a natural product, emu oil penetrates the dry, cracked skin without burning or irritation3.
 A study showed that topical treatment of psoriasis and eczema with emu oil significantly improved these conditions in as early as 15 days of treatment3.
 At 30 days of treatment, redness, dryness, and swelling were all improved in the participants using emu oil3.

 • Radiation Dermatitis and Chapped Lips: Cancer treatment can be very hard on the body.
 Radiation treatment has especially harsh effects on the skin and often causes a rash called radiation dermatitis4.
 Radiation can also lead to severely dry, chapped, and cracked lips.
 Emu oil can be used to reduce skin and lip toxicity for patients receiving radiation treatment4.
 Due to its moisturizing nature, emu oil creates a barrier on the skin in order to help reduce the damage from radiation4.
-Emu oil can be used as a lip balm to achieve the same beneficial effects to protect the skin during radiation therapy4.
+A product like emu oil chapstick can be used to achieve the same beneficial effects to protect the skin during radiation therapy4.

 • Burn and Wound healing: Emu oil can be used topically to support skin health beyond just moisturization5.
 In studies, emu oil has shown to increase the production of collagen5.
 The production of collagen helps skin wounds heal quickly5.